secretfader/www/content/blog/2019/parsing-validating-assembling-urls-rust/index.md

 layout = "post"
-title = "Parsing, Validating, and Assembling URLs in Rust" slug = "parsing-validating-assembling-urls-rust"
+title = "Parsing, Validating, and Assembling URLs in Rust" slug = "parsing-validating-assembling-urls-rust" summary = """
+Why you should care about type-safe concepts instead of assembling string fragments.
+"""
 +++

 These days, we hardly think about URLs.
 Popular content management tools